davidgf/design-patterns-in-ruby/convention_over_configuration.md

 # Convention Over Configuration Pattern

 ## Problem
-We want to build an extensible system and not carrying the configuration burden.
+We want to build an extensible system without carrying the configuration burden.

 ## Solution
 The **Convention Over Configuration** pattern suggests establishing some conventions based on class, method and file names, as well as a standard directory layout, instead of relying on configuration files.

 ## Example
 Let's consider a message gateway that receives messages and forwards them to their destinations.
 A key requirement is that it must be easy to add new messaging protocols.
 A message would look like this:

 ```ruby
 require 'uri'